-Last year, in April 2020, Apple reported that they’d hit one million total podcasts.
-Then this month, in April 2021, they reported that they’d hit two million.
+In April 2020, Apple reported that they’d hit one million total podcasts.
+Then in April 2021, they reported that they’d hit two million.

 This feels, at first, like massive, exponential growth, especially if you consider that the term “podcast” was first used in 2004, and it took until 2020 to hit that first million.